eccelerators/SimStm/README.rst

 .. code-block:: none

- file appendable afile rvar
+ file appendable a_file r_var

 The ``file appendable`` instruction tests if a file is appendable.
 The result is for STATUSOK 0, STATUSERROR 1, STATUSNAMEERROR 2, STATUSMODEERROR 3 and may, in case of error, depend on the operating system.

 File Write